maubanel/UE5-Static-Meshes/importing-mesh-ii/README.md

 ##### `Step 4.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now zoom in and out of the glove in different visualization modes.
-You can see that this is one way of upresing a model even though the original with the normal map l
+You can see that this is one way of upresing a model ethat was not a high detail model.
+If the artist had provided a height map we could have made it look a lot better!

 https://user-images.githubusercontent.com/5504953/184560147-a3a89f75-a892-402f-bdb7-31978da2efa8.mp4

-ooks better.
-If the artist had provided a height map we could have made it look as good!

 ![](../images/line2.png)